LoopKit/loopdocs/docs/operation/features/carbs.md

         * The Loop predictions will be off and next time Loop reads the reservoir history on the pump, it will probably send your basal rate to zero
     * If you enter carbs in the Nightscout careportal, they will not be detected by Loop
         * There may be times you want to do this, e.g., you want to indicate a low treatment you don't want Loop to know about

+### Carb Absorption Time Update

+If you switched to using Loop-dev (not yet released as Loop 3) from Loop 2.2.x, please be aware that absorption times have changed.

+!!! warning "Loop-dev Carb Absorption Times"
+    Loop uses the absorption time for the carbs, along with your glucose readings, ISF and CR to recommend insulin dosing and estimate over time the carbs absorbed and carbs expected.
+See [Algorithm: Prediction](../operation/algorithm/prediction.md) for more details.
+Loop considers carbs as no longer expected to raise glucose when 1.5 times the indicated absorption time has elapsed.

+    * Loop-dev uses absorption times of 30 minute, 3 hours and 5 hours for the Candy, Taco, Pizza icons
+        * Loop 2.2.x used 2 hours, 3 hours and 4 hours
+    * The 30 minute (candy) time is for rapid acting carbs only

+    If you inadvertently select the candy icon for a more complex meal, you may find Loop predicts an unexpectedly low glucose as the fast rise in blood glucose fails to materialize.
+Later on, as the complex meal digests, Loop is no longer considering those carbs as active.

+    If this happens to you, edit the carb entry to have a longer absorption time and Loop will recalculate the prediction.

 ## New Meals